Click on image to view the exhibit

 Congress passed the bill creating the NHDVS on March 3, 1865, and President Abraham Lincoln signed it into law on the same day.
 The act established the first federal program to meet the medical and rehabilitative needs of America’s Veterans.
 The NHDVS set out to provide a home-like environment while also incorporating military structure.
 The first national home, called the Eastern Branch, opened in 1866 at Togus, Maine.
 Ten more branches were added to the NHDVS system over the next 60-plus years.
 After World War I, the focus of the national homes shifted from residential care to providing short-term medical treatment for returning soldiers and Veterans.
+Eventually the NHDVS system was absorbed into the Veterans Administration in 1930.

 By Kara Wheeler